dtubbenhauer/sl2-charp/README.md

 You can also download a **.pdf** file where additional material for the paper can be found, e.g. more details for some of the calculations.

-An Erratum for the paper *Asymptotics in finite monoidal categories* can be found at the bottom of the page.
+An Erratum for the paper *Fractal behavior of tensor powers of the two dimensional space in prime characteristic* can be found at the bottom of the page.

 # Contact